Differences ironed out: Maharashtra set to witness Sena-NCP-Congress government

 "Talks are on with the Congress and the NCP to work out a common minimum programme which will be in the interest of the state and its people," he said.

-"Whether it is a single party government or an alliance, an agenda for governance is necessary.
-There are infrastructure projects to be taken forward, (and issues related to) drought,unseasonal rains (are to be tackled).
+"Whether it is a single-party government or an alliance, an agenda for governance is necessary.
+There are infrastructure projects to be taken forward, (and issues related to) drought, unseasonal rains (are to be tackled).

 "Those coming with us are experienced administrators.